Review your account settings to customize how you're tracking your website analytics.

 - Enter your target domain in the Domain field.
-The target domain is the domain that is used in the links, page performance, and competitors tools.
-This is also the domain listed above your Hub ID in the top-right corner of your account.
+The target domain is the domain that is used in your analytics tools.

 - Click Save.

-If you are hosting your main site elsewhere and using HubSpot for landing pages and/or the blog only, then the HubSpot tracking code needs to be embedded on your external site.
+If you are hosting your site externally, the HubSpot tracking code needs to be embedded on your external site.
 Without the tracking code on your pages, visits will not be registered from those pages.
-This prevents you from seeing your total visits on the dashboard and prevent sources from pulling in data of where your visits are coming from.
+Learn how to install the tracking code on your external site.

 Please note: if you are fully hosted on HubSpot, the tracking code is already embedded on all pages you create so you don't have to worry about this article's steps on installing the tracking code.

-If you're tracking external domains in HubSpot, there are specific settings you can configure to make sure your data is successfully collected in HubSpot.
+If you're tracking external domains in HubSpot, click the Advanced Tracking tab to configure settings to collect your data in HubSpot.

-- Additional site domains: domains listed here are considered part of your site and are counted in your analytics.
+- Additional site domains: domains added here are considered as part of your site and data from these domains will be counted in your analytics.
 To add an external domain to be tracked, click + Add domain.
 Learn more about tracking your domains in HubSpot.

-- Automatic cross-domain linking: to count contacts who visit pages on one domain and then click on a link to visit another domain (e.g., your-website.com to your-other-website.com) as the same visitor and not as a new visitor, click to toggle the Automatic cross-domain linking switch on.
+- Automatic cross-domain linking: toggle the switch on to count contacts who visit pages on one of your domains and then click a link to visit another of your domains as the same visitor and not as a new visitor.
 Learn more about cross-domain linking.

-- Limit tracking to these domains: with this setting enabled, visits will only be counted for the domains you choose to track in your advanced tracking settings.
+- Limit tracking to these domains: toggle the switch on to only count visits from the domains you selected in your advanced tracking settings.
 Learn more about limiting tracking to specific domains.

-- Bot filtering: click to toggle the Bot filtering switch ON to prevent any bots from skewing your analytics data.
+- Bot filtering: toggle the switch on to allow HubSpot to attempt excluding data coming from bots in your analytics data.
 Learn more about excluding traffic from your site analytics.

 - Exclude Traffic: exclude traffic from specific IP addresses and referral domains.
-It is highly recommended that you filter out your own traffic so that you don't skew your data with internal visits.
+It is recommended that you filter out your own traffic to not skew your data with internal visits.
 Previews of your pages do not count towards traffic; your views to live pages will count in your traffic analytics unless you filter your IP addresses.
 IP traffic also filters submissions data from your forms.
 Learn more about excluding traffic from your site analytics.

 Analytics views (Marketing Hub Professional and Enterprise only)